openMF/message-gateway/README.md

 			"providerId":"2"
 		}]

 Note: While sending SMS, don't include country code as part of each message.
-This country code will be prefixed by taking value from provider details
+This country code will be prefixed by taking value from provider details.
+You need configure host-address: [your public ip on which message-gateway is running] in application.yml